Kentavious Caldwell-Pope Player Props: Nuggets vs. Grizzlies

-Kentavious Caldwell-Pope and the rest of the Denver Nuggets will be taking on the Memphis Grizzlies on Saturday at 8:00 PM ET.
+Kentavious Caldwell-Pope's Denver Nuggets face the Memphis Grizzlies at 10:00 PM ET on Friday.

-Let's break down Caldwell-Pope's prop bets, and some stats and trends to help you make good wagers.
+We're going to look at Caldwell-Pope's prop bets, using stats and trends to help you make good picks.

 Kentavious Caldwell-Pope Prop Bets vs. the Grizzlies